-As previously noted, MCE successfully launched its CCA Program, MCE, on May 7, 2010 after meeting applicable statutory requirements and in consideration of planning elements described in its January 25, 2010 Implementation Plan.
-At this point in time, MCE plans to expand agency membership to include the City of San Pablo.
-This community has requested MCE membership, and MCE's Board of Directors subsequently approved the membership request at a duly noticed public meeting on July 3, 2014.
+As previously noted, MCE successfully launched its CCA Program, MCE, on May 7, 2010 after meeting applicable statutory requirements and in consideration of planning elements described in its initial Implementation Plan.
+At this point in time, MCE plans to expand agency membership to include the City of Hercules.
+This community has requested MCE membership, and MCE's Board of Directors subsequently approved this membership request at a duly noticed public meeting on November 16, 2023.